mermaid-js/mermaid/docs/community/contributing.md

   commit
 ```

-To prepare a new version we create a `release/vX.X.X` branch from `develop` for testing.
+To prepare a new version for release the maintainers create a `release/vX.X.X` branch from `develop` for testing.
 Once the release happens we add a tag to the `release` branch and merge it with `master`.
 The live product and on-line documentation are what is in the `master` branch.

 ## Checkout a New Branch